Z3R0-D47/HackLearning101/Nmap/Basic Nmap Scan.md

 <details>
 <summary><strong>Set Up Your Environment (Skip this if already done)</strong></summary>
 Before using Nmap for network scanning and reconnaissance, ensure you have it installed on your system.
-You can install Nmap on various operating systems like Kali Linux, Parrot OS, Windows, or macOS.
+You can install Nmap on various operating systems like Kali Linux, Parrot OS, Windows, or macOS.<br><br>

 Here's how to get started:

 - Installing Nmap on Linux: